ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 * Taxonomies and Terms;
 * Blocks

-To add one translatable item to the Small Jobs Cart, go to the translation page of that item, chose the target languages and then use the "Send to cart" button.
+To add one translatable item to the ```Small Jobs Cart``, go to the translation page of that item, chose the target languages and then use the "Send to cart" button.

 Then, in the ```Small Jobs Cart (admin/tmgmt/dgt_cart)```, you can send a bundle to be translated.